jgammerman/jamesgammerman/content/talk/centrica_workshops/index.md

 #  city: Odessa
   country: Ukraine

 summary: Booklet for a training course I co-authored and have presented several times to company employees across the UK.
+The course introduces statistical and machine learning techniques and applies them in business contexts using the R programming language.

 Abstract: Booklet for a training course I co-authored with my colleague Timothy Wong, and have presented several times to company employees across the UK.
+The course introduces statistical and machine learning techniques and applies them in business contexts using the R programming language.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
 date: "2019-05-10T13:00:00Z"
+#date: ""
 #date_end: "2030-06-01T15:00:00Z"
 all_day: true

 # Schedule page publish date (NOT talk date).
-#publishDate: "2017-01-01T00:00:00Z"
+#publishDate: "2019-05-13T00:00:00Z"

 authors: []
 tags: []